-You can take your dog or cat with you when traveling.
-Train tickets in Germany can be purchased for them at about half the regular fare.
 Rules for air transport of animals vary from airline to airline, but, in response to customer demand, they are usually friendly about it.
 The airline should be notified when you book the flight if you plan to take a pet.

 It's almost always required that the traveling animal be in a shipping crate that is sturdy, properly ventilated and large enough so that the pet may freely stand, turn around and lie down.
 Prescribed crates are available at pet stores and from most airlines.
 Remember to check with the airline when in doubt.

 The crate usually goes in a pressurized cargo bay, though some airlines allow passengers to carry their pets in the cabin if the crate can fit under a seat.